 \section{Abstract}

-Utilizing review information to enhance recommendation, the \textit{de facto} review-involved recommender systems, have received increasing interests over the past few years.
+The \textit{de facto} review-involved recommender systems, utilizing review information to enhance recommendation, have received increasing interest over the past years.
 Thereinto, one advanced branch is to extract salient aspects from textual reviews (i.e., the item attributes that users express) and combine them with the matrix factorization technique.
 However, existing approaches all ignore the fact that semantically different reviews often include opposite aspect information.
-In particular, positive reviews usually express aspects that users prefer, while negative ones describe aspects that users reject.
+In particular, positive reviews usually express aspects that users prefer, while the negative ones describe aspects that users dislike.
 As a result, it may mislead the recommender systems into making incorrect decisions pertaining to user preference modeling.
-Towards this end, in this paper, we propose a Review Polarity-wise Recommender model, dubbed as RPR, to discriminately treat reviews with different polarities.
+Towards this end, in this paper, we present a Review Polarity-wise Recommender model, dubbed as RPR, to discriminately treat reviews with different polarities.
 To be specific, in this model, positive and negative reviews are separately gathered and utilized to model the user-preferred and user-rejected aspects, respectively.
-Besides, in order to overcome the imbalance problem of semantically different reviews, we also develop an aspect-aware importance weighting approach to align the aspect importance for these two kinds of reviews.
-Extensive experiments conducted on eight benchmark datasets have demonstrated the superiority of our model as compared to a series of state-of-the-art review-involved baselines.
+Besides, in order to overcome the imbalance of semantically different reviews, we further develop an aspect-aware importance weighting strategy to align the aspect importance for these two kinds of reviews.
+Extensive experiments conducted on eight benchmark datasets have demonstrated the superiority of our model as compared to several state-of-the-art review-involved baselines.
 Moreover, our method can provide certain explanations to the real-world rating prediction scenarios.